nokiatech/omaf/README.md

     `git clone --single-branch -b OMAF https://github.com/nokiatech/heif.git`
     `git clone https://github.com/nokiatech/omaf.git`

-Build libdash as instructed in its README.md and then go to `OMAF/Build`.
-Execute `build-visualstudio.bat` or some other build script depending on your platform.
+Go to `OMAF/Build` and execute `build-visualstudio.bat` or some other build script depending on your platform.
 It will echo the detailed usage allowing to select which parts to compile.

 The Creator binary should appear in `/Creator/bin/{OS}/{Debug/Release}/`